pablogila/aton/README.md

 python3 makedocs.py
 ```

-This runs Pdoc, updating links and pictures, and using the dark theme CSS template from the `css/` folder.
+This runs Pdoc, updating links and pictures, and using the custom theme CSS template from the `css/` folder.

 ---

 # License